AlexBNZ/gravity_falls/README.md

 ### 618

 If the player reaches 618 hits on the jets, the 618 mode is activated.
+This is a 6-ball multiball on a 1 minute timer where the player can score 8 million points per ramp shot.

 ### The Golf War